dapr/docs/daprdocs/content/en/reference/errors/_index.md

 ### Standard gRPC Error Model

-The [standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model) is a straightforward approach to error reporting gRPC.
+The [standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model) is an approach to error reporting in gRPC.
 Each error response includes an error code and an error message.
 The error codes are standardized and reflect common error conditions.

 **Example of a Standard gRPC Error Response:**
 ```